raffriff42/OneLocale/README.md

 - [OneLocale_Baker](/utilities/OneLocale_Baker/) turns .lang data into .ahk code.
 - [OneLocale_FindLangID](./utilities/OneLocale_FindLangID) finds ISO Tags by partial language names.

+Browsing the source code of these apps should give you some ideas.
+All sample and demo code is public domain BTW, marked [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).

-## Why people love it (quietly)
+## Why people love it

 There are a couple of i18n libraries floating around the forums right now.
-**OneLocale** simply gives you the most complete, v2-native feature set today — without drama, without legacy baggage, and with the cleanest developer + translator experience I could build.
+**OneLocale** simply gives you the most complete, v2-native feature set today — without drama, without legacy baggage, and with the cleanest developer + translator experience.

 That’s it.